Home > Degrees > Graduate > Public Health > Master of Science in Public Health Education and Promotion, Concentration in Health Equity

 Calendar

-The Texas State M.S. in Public Health Education and Promotion – Health Equity is delivered in a convenient online learning format that offers maximum flexibility for working adults like you.
+The Texas State public health master’s in health equity program is delivered in a convenient online learning format that offers maximum flexibility for working adults like you.
 Choose the start date that fits your goals.

 Now Enrolling